open-telemetry/opentelemetry.io/content/en/blog/2022/tail-sampling/index.md

 predetermined subset of your traces.
 For instance, as an app developer, I may only be interested in traces with errors or latency for debugging.

-## How to implement tail sampling in the OpenTelemetry collector
+## How to implement tail sampling in the OpenTelemetry Collector

 To use tail sampling in OpenTelemetry, you need to implement a component called the